 Bolivia: Weather Overview

 Bolivia, in South America, has borders with Brazil, Paraguay, Argentina, Chile and Peru.
-While it sits within tropical latitudes, the diverse topography of the country has lead to many differing climatic regions.
-There is little variation between the two seasons, summer and winter, the climate from region to region being mainly affected by altitude and surrounding topographical features.
+While it sits within tropical latitudes, the diverse topography of the country has lead to many different climatic regions.
+There is little variation between the two seasons, summer and winter, the climate from region to region is mainly affected by altitude and surrounding topographical features.
 Rainfall levels are typically higher in the north, though the south sees more pronounced wet and dry seasons and has the heaviest rainfall in the summer.
 Bolivia can be split into five different climatic regions:

 Altiplano Region â" the high Andes Mountains on the west border.
 La Paz and Lake Titicaca sit in this region.

 The Cordillera Central â" the highland valleys in the Andes to the east of the Altiplano region.
 Cochabamba and Potosi are within this area.

 Yungas Valley â" the slopes on the east of the Andes.
 The Yungas Road, or âRoad of Deathâ, runs through this regionâ¦ as you may have guessed: itâs quite dangerous.